zeroxs/documentation/content/en/security_platform/cspm/custom_rules/_index.md

 7. Validate the logic of your rule by selecting resources and clicking **Test Rule**.
 See which resources passed and failed, along with corresponding resource tags.
 8. Specify a severity (`Critical`, `High`, `Medium`, `Low`, or `Info`) for the rule.
 9. Select a facet (for example, for each resource type or for each account ID), and [specify a notification target][5] to signal.
-10. In **Say what's happening**, write a description for the notification, using template variables and notification options to make it useful.
+10. In **Say what's happening**, write a description for the notification, using notification options to make it useful.
 Read [Notifications][6] for details.
 11. Specify tags to apply to the result findings.
-Read [Tagging findings and reserved tags](#tagging-findings-and-reserved-tags) for more information.
+Read [Tagging findings](#tagging-findings) for more information.
 12. Click **Save Rule**.

 ## Tagging findings